2023-2024 Bella Vista

 - Unexcused Absence: Any absence without a valid excuse.

 Communication Procedure for Valid Excused Absences

-- Illness or Medical Appointment: Parent provides a note from a health care provider to the front office.
+- Medical Appointment: Parent provides a note from a health care provider to the Main Office.

-- Family Death, Family Emergency, Religious Holiday: Parent provides notification to the school that the student will be absent (obituary, wedding announcement, etc…).
+- Family Death, Family Emergency, Religious Holiday: Parent provides notification to the Main Office that the student will be absent.

-- Procedure for Education/Vacation Leave: A student may be allowed up to ten (10) days for education/vacation leave in a given school year, if prior arrangements have been made with the school for the student to make up his/her homework.
-Prior to education leave, parents complete an Education Leave/Vacation Form for approval.
+- Education/Vacation Leave: A student may be allowed up to ten (10) days for education/vacation leave in a given school year, if prior arrangements have been made with the school for the student to make up his/her homework.
+Prior to education leave, parents are required to submit and complete an Education Leave/Vacation Form for approval.
 Teachers will complete the “Work to Be Completed” section and determine a reasonable due date.
-School administration will verify education leave.

-- 3-5 – Possible Phone Call or Email from the teacher and/or the attendance secretary.
-They will inquire if the student is doing okay, express concern, and ask what the school can do to support the student making up work and not falling behind.
+- Phone call or email from the teacher and or the attendance secretary.
+They will inquire if these student is doing ok, and ask what the school can do to support the student.

 - 5-9 unexcused absences – First Attendance Inquiry Letter sent to parent/legal guardian, school based interventions considered and implemented.

 - 10-14 unexcused absences – Second Attendance Inquire Letter sent to parent/legal guardian, conference with school administrator.
 School based interventions reviewed, reined and implemented.